hershamin/sling-tsi-builder-log/_posts/2024-12-05-right-wing-ribs-1.md

 ---
 title: Attaching Right Wing Ribs (Part 1)
-descripton: Some of the right wing ribs starting with the root have been attached to the front spar.
+description: Some of the right wing ribs starting with the root have been attached to the front spar.
 date: 2024-12-05 22:14:00 -0600
 categories: [Wing, Right Wing]
 tags: [riveting, tools]